List of Batwoman characters: Mar Novu / Monitor

 Mar Novu / Monitor (portrayed by LaMonica Garrett; season 1) is a multiversal being who tests different Earths in the multiverse in preparation for an impending "crisis" orchestrated by Mobius / Anti-Monitor, his polar opposite who is dedicated to ending the multiverse.
 Garrett is credited only for "Crisis on Infinite Earths: Part Two".

 Renee Montoya

 Renee Montoya (portrayed by Victoria Cartagena; season 3) is a former member of the Gotham City Police Department who left due to the corruption in some of its members.
-In her earlier life, Renee had a history with Pamela Isley prior to being experimented on by Mark LeGrand.
-To stop Poison Ivy, Renee had to enlist Batman to create a desiccation formula that would disable Poison Ivy.
-It worked as Renee had Batman hide Poison Ivy's body.
+Cartagena reprises her role from the first season of Gotham.